raysbuck/blockchain/README.md

-the code which can be executed in my computer but still have two parts to fix
+ the code which can be executed in my computer with script but still have two parts to fix

 1. absolute direcory of BitcoinCompose in CreateNode series